Annapolis Valley, Nova Scotia, Canada: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to get the necessary kind.
-The majority of adapters currently available are simply plug changers and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to find the correct kind.
+The majority of adapters available are simply plug changers and require your devices to adjust the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should work in most areas.
+This one should be appropriate for most places.

 • Airplane phone mount